There are so many good gaming laptops available to choose from.

 You know, the first time I powered on the Alienware m18 R2, I just sat there and stared at the screen.

-This machine is huge—an 18-inch display with a 16:10 aspect ratio—and the screen itself is jaw-dropping.
 It’s sharp, vibrant, and offers 100% DCI-P3 color coverage.
 Add in a 165Hz refresh rate and Dolby Vision, and it feels like you’re carrying a high-end gaming monitor wherever you go.

 If you’re someone who wants stunning visuals and smooth gameplay, this screen has you covered.